AlgoMaster Logo

 4. For each child (in sorted order of greed):

-• If found, mark that cookie as used and increment contentChildren.
+• If one exists, mark it as used and increment contentChildren.

 5. Return contentChildren.